-9 Essential Types of Webpages Every SEO Needs to Know
+9 Essential Types of Webpages Every SEO Pro Needs to Know

 It’s the SEO professional’s job to determine which pages present the most value – the biggest opportunities for gain – at any given time in the digital marketing campaign.

-With that in mind, let’s discuss what are typically the most important pages to an optimization campaign and why.
+With that in mind, let’s look at webpages every SEO professional must pay attention to and why.
+These are typically the most important pages to an optimization campaign.

 1. Home Page